 A bachelor party is traditionally planned by the groom’s best man or his closest friends, but there’s no rule against the groom planning his own bachelor party.
 Either way, make sure the planner communicates all important info to the groomsmen well in advance so they can make arrangements to be there.

 “Anytime leading up to the wedding!” says Rester.
-“Usually 1-3 months before the wedding.”
+“Usually one to three months before the wedding.”
 It’s convenient to plan bachelor and bachelorette parties on the same weekend so the couple has similar yet vastly different experiences to tell each other about later, but it’s not always possible when you’re juggling multiple schedules.
 The actual bachelor party planning should start about three to six months before the festivities, depending on how elaborate the itinerary will be.
 This provides ample time to understand the attendees' preferences and complete any necessary bookings or reservations before they fill up.

 Definitely, says Rester.
 “Labor Day and Memorial Day are great bachelor party weekends so the guests attending don’t have to take any days off work.”
 If you’re planning a bachelor party on a holiday weekend, be aware that some hotels might jack the price up due to the increased demand, and if you’re partying in a tourist town, expect that some restaurants might have longer wait times.